 There are also local walk-in coronavirus (Covid-19) vaccination sites that do not require appointments.
 They can be attended by anyone aged 16 or over.

-You can book your COVID-19 booster vaccine dose through the online NHS Covid-19 vaccination booking service ifyou have been contacted by the NHS and you are either:
+For non-healthcare workers you can book your COVID-19 booster vaccine dose through the online NHS Covid-19 vaccination booking service, if you are either:

 - aged 50 and over